globalizejs/globalize/README.md

 </p>
 <p>
 So, it does not seem useful to define cultures by their language alone.
-Nor is it useful to define a culture by it's country alone, as many countries have many official languages, spoken by sizable populations.
+Nor is it useful to define a culture by its country alone, as many countries have many official languages, spoken by sizable populations.
 Therefore, cultures are defined as a combination of the language and the country speaking it.
 Each culture is given a unique code that is a combination of an ISO 639 two-letter